 Foods like avocado and salmon contain Omega 3s and beneficial fats that help keep skin soft and supple, so don't feel guilty about snacking on healthy fats during the winter season.
 Nuts are one food item where people tend to overindulge (since they're so easy to snack on mindlessly), so mind those portion sizes.

 10. Exfoliate to remove dead skin cells: No matter how much care you put into your skincare routine, your body still sheds dead skin cells daily.
 Help accelerate the process by exfoliating gently to slough away old skin.
 Once the old skin is out of the way, moisturizers and serums will penetrate better!

 Most of these things are common sense steps we should be taking anyway, but it's important to be extra aware in the winter months.
-Skin is one of the first areas of the body to show the effects of drastic climate changes, but fortunately many of the issues are preventable.
-If you follow these winter skin care tips and just adjust your skincare routine accordingly, you'll have beautiful skin all winter long!
+Skin is one of the first areas of the body to show the effects of drastic climate changes.
+Fortunately, many of the issues are preventable.
+Follow these winter skin care tips and adjust your skincare routine accordingly, you'll have beautiful skin all winter long!